-Preeclampsia (also written as pre-eclampsia) is defined as a condition of high blood pressure during pregnancy and in the first six weeks after delivery.
-The high blood pressure is accompanied by increased protein in the urine.
+Preeclampsia (sometimes "pre-eclampsia") is defined as a condition of high blood pressure during pregnancy and in the first six weeks after delivery.
+High blood pressure is accompanied by increased protein in the urine.

 There is no effective treatment for preeclampsia other than the delivery of the child.
 But there are viable medical malpractice claims for preeclampsia for failure to properly manage the condition.

 Preeclampsia can occur anytime after Week 20 of a woman's pregnancy.
 Most preeclampsia cases start after the 34th week of pregnancy.
 If it is diagnosed before Week 32, it is called early-onset and the morbidity risk increases.

 Preeclampsia is characterized by high blood pressure and high protein in the urine.
 Preeclampsia can be mild or severe; one in 200 cases progresses into eclampsia.

 So this is important to keep in mind.
 Preeclampsia needs to be taken very seriously but most women with this condition ultimately have an uneventful delivery.
 Knowing this, many doctors do not raise their guard appropriately when preeclampsia is an issue and these are often the cases that lead to birth injuries and medical malpractice lawsuits.Frequency and Types of Preeclampsia

 Mild pre-eclampsia is diagnosed if the mother's blood pressure is over 140/90 but under 160/110.
 Protein in the urine may or may not be accompanied by swelling in the hands, feet, and ankles.